-Your dedication to your business and clients will bring you more clients.
+Your dedication to the growth of your business will bring you more clients through reference.

-In many cases, your potential client may receive proposals from other companies, so you always make sure they get the level of attention your clients deserve.
+In many cases, your potential client may receive proposals from other companies, so you always make sure they always receive intensive attention from your end.

-Try to keep an option of follow-up.
-If they face any problem or want to clear any confusion, they can come to your company and discuss it.
+Try to keep an option to follow-up.
+If they face any problem or issue then they can could discuss the matter with you.

-You have to make sure that they get proper treatment.
-If you treat them properly, they will return to you for the service.
+You have to make sure that they get proper treatment, as they will return for a second purchase.

 Your business is indeed all about cleaning; however, you shouldn’t focus on the cleaning only.
-Focus on the other services, such as time management of the employees - including any modern technology that you intend to use.
+Focus on the other services, such as your time management – including any modern technology that you intend to use.

-Furthermore, clearly elaborate on your methods for improving your business, and ways you would like to expand your operations.
+Furthermore, clearly elaborate on your cleaning methods, and ways you would like to expand operations.

-If you can manage everything together, you will do well in the market.
+Managing everything simultaneously, and you will do well in the market.

-When you write "as required" in your proposal, you're indicating that you, the cleaning contractor, will serve a certain section of the facility as many times as it requires to be cleaned.
+When you write “as required” in your proposal, you’re indicating that you, the cleaning service, will serve a certain section of the facility as many times as it requires to be cleaned.